aktsbot/kg/README.md

 ```

 This assumes openssh server is running on port 6457(on your vps) and that rsync is installed(on your vps and on your local
 machine).
-I usually put this command in a `deploy.sh`.
+I usually put this command in a `deploy.sh` script in the root of this project and run that.

 ## What makes it different?